liu-kan/gfm-rag/docs/workflow/inference.md

 GFM-RAG can be directly used for retrieval on a given dataset without fine-tuning.
 We provide an easy-to-use [GFMRetriever][gfmrag.GFMRetriever] interface for inference.

+!!!
+NOTE
+    We have already released the [pre-trained model](https://huggingface.co/rmanluo/GFM-RAG-8M), which can be used directly for retrieval.
+The model will be automatically downloaded by specifying it in the configuration.
+    ```yaml
+    graph_retriever:
+      model_path: rmanluo/GFM-RAG-8M
+    ```

 ## Config

 You need to create a configuration file for inference.

 ??? example "gfmrag/workflow/config/stage3_qa_ircot_inference.yaml"